-Prayer 5
+Prayer

-Obligatory Prayers 6
+Obligatory Prayers .
+6

-Daily Prayers 7
+Daily Prayers .
+7

-The time for fajr prayer 8
+The time for fajr prayer .
+8

-The time for zuhr and 'aṣr prayer 9
+The time for zuhr and 'asr prayer .
+9

-The Time of Maghrib/Ishā' Prayer .
-10
+The Time of Maghrib/Ishā' Prayer 10

-Rulings regarding the Times of Prayer .
-11
+Rulings regarding the Times of Prayer 11

-Order among prayers
+Order among prayers 12

-Mustahabb prayers .
-13
+Mustahabb prayers 13

-Rulings about the Qiblah .
-14
+Rulings about the Qiblah 14

-The Coverage of Clothes in Prayer
+The Coverage of Clothes in Prayer 15

-Conditions of the Clothes of the Praying Person
+Conditions of the Clothes of the Praying Person 16

-1. should be pure
+1. should be pure 17

-Cases in Which It Is Not Necessary for the Body or Clothes of a Praying Person to Be Pure
+Cases in Which It Is Not Necessary for the Body or Clothes of a Praying Person to Be Pure 18

 2. unusurped clothes

-3. not be made from a part of body of an animal not slaughtered ritually .
-21
+3. not be made from a part of body of an animal not slaughtered ritually 21

-4. The clothes of a praying person should not be made of the parts of an animal whose meat is harām. .
+4. The clothes of a praying person should not be made of the parts of an animal whose meat is harām.
 22

 5. A man's clothes should not be made from gold.

-6. The clothes of a man performing prayer should not be made of pure silk. .
-24
+6. The clothes of a man performing prayer should not be made of pure silk.

 Mustahabbs and Makrūhs in Clothes of a Praying Person

 Conditions of a Place for Prayer

 1. Being permissible to use, e.g. in one's own house.

 2. Being still

 3. It should not be in a place in which it is forbidden to stay.

 4. One is not ahead of the graves of the Holy Prophet (S.A.W.) or an infallible Imam (a.).

 5. The place of sajdah should be pure.

 6. There should be a gap between a man and a woman.

 7. It should be flat.

-Rulings on mas jids
+Rulings on masjids

 Adhān and Iqāmah

 Obligatory Acts in Prayer

 1. Intention

-Being in a Standing Posture
+2. Being in a Standing Posture

 3. Takbīrah Al-iḥrām

+4. Recitation

-5. Rukūʻ
+5. Rukū'

+6. Sajdah

-Objects on which sajdah is valid
+Objects on which sajdah is valid 49

 Obligatory Sajdah for the Qur'an's Recitation

 7. Tashahhud

 8. Salām

 9. Sequence (tartīb)

 10. Succession (muwālāt)

 Qunūt

-Prayer's Ta'gīb (Mustahabb Supplications/Dhikr Recited after Prayers) .
-56
+Prayer's Ta'qīb (Mustahabb Supplications/Dhikr Recited after Prayers)

-Translation of the Prayer .
 57

+Translation of the Prayer

-What Invalidates the Prayer .
-60
+What Invalidates the Prayer

-Doubts in Prayer .
-62
+Doubts in Prayer

-A) Doubt about prayer itself .
-63
+A) Doubt about prayer itself

 b) Doubt about a Part of Prayer

-C) Doubt in Prayer's Rak'ah .
-65
+C) Doubt in Prayer's Rak'ah

 1. Doubts which Make the Prayer Invalid

-2. Valid Doubts
+2. Valid Doubts 68

-Caution Prayer .
-68
+Caution Prayer 69

-Invalid Doubts .
-69
+Invalid Doubts

 1. Doubt about an act after passing its due place,

 2. Doubt after Salām of Prayer.
+72

 3. Doubt after Expiration of Prayer's Time

-4. Doubt only by imam (who leads the prayer) or ma'mūm
+4. Doubt only by imam (who leads the prayer) or ma'mūm 74

 5. Doubt of a person who doubts too much

-6. Doubts in Mustaḥabb Prayers
+6. Doubts in Mustahabb Prayers

 Sajdah of Inadvertence

 Inadvertent Speech

 To Say Salām by Mistake

 A Forgotten Sajdah or Tashahhud

 Instruction for Sajdah of Inadvertence

 Rules on Sajdah of Inadvertence

 Qaḍā' of Forgotten Sajdah and Tashahhud

 A Traveler's Prayer

-The First Condition: Shar't Distance
+The First Condition: Shar'ī Distance

-Ways to Prove Shar'i Distance
+Ways to Prove Shar'T Distance

 The Second Condition: Intention of Shar'ī Distance

 Rules of Conformity in a Travel

 The Third Condition: Continuation of the Shar'ī Distance Intention

 Fourth Condition: not Crossing the Watan or the Place of Staying for Ten Days

 The fifth Condition: Permissibility of Travel

-Continuation of the Travel's Permissibility .
-92
+Continuation of the Travel's Permissibility

-Returning from a Trip of Sin .
-93
+Returning from a Trip of Sin 94

-A Hunting Trip
+A Hunting Trip 95

-The Sixth Condition: Having a Place to Settle .
-95
+The Sixth Condition: Having a Place to Settle 96

-The Seventh Condition: Travel Should not Be One's Job .
-96
+The Seventh Condition: Travel Should not Be One's Job 97

-The Eighth Condition: Reaching the Tarakhkhus Point .
-98
+The Eighth Condition: Reaching the Tarakhkhus Point 99

-Things That Interrupt the Trip 100

-1. Crossing the Watan 101
+101

+102

-Original Watan 102
+Original Watan 103

-Adopted Watan 103
+Adopted Watan 104

-Multiple Actual Watan 104
+Multiple Actual Watan 105

-Subordination in Watan 105
+Subordination in Watan 106

-Giving up One's Watan 106
+Giving up One's Watan 107

-2. Intending to Stay for Ten Days 107
+2. Intending to Stay for Ten Days 108

-Changing the Intention to Stay 109
+Changing the Intention to Stay 110